BigWattanachai/trip-planning-assistant/frontend/README.md

-# Travel A2A Frontend
+# Trip Planning Assistant Frontend

-This is the frontend application for the Travel A2A project, which connects to the backend AI travel planning service.
+This is the frontend application for the Trip Planning Assistant project, which connects to the backend AI travel planning service.

 ## Getting Started